 Clayton Frech: Are you going to bike?

-I’m totally thrilled to have you as one of the mentor fathers as part of this Special Fathers Network.
+David Hirsch: Well, I biked once, and that’s probably the only time I’ll ever do it, from Santa Monica to Chicago.
+I think I’ll fly.
+Thank you very much for mentioning that.
+But I’m totally thrilled to have you as one of the mentor fathers as part of the Special Fathers Network.
 And I’m wondering, before we close, if there’s anything else you’d like to say before we wrap up.

-Clayton Frech: You know, I mean, I, uh, I do think as, as a father of a kid with, uh, you know, different needs, uh, it’s not easy, right?
+Clayton Frech: I mean, I do think, as a father of a kid with different needs, it’s not easy, right?

-It’s, uh.
 It’s emotionally exhausting.
 It’s physically challenging.
 Your time commitment is different.
-And so just kind of hearing about your other mentors and kind of about this network that you’re creating gives me more motivation to kind of continue to do what we do.
-And certainly I’m honored to be a part of the network, to share anything that I have a value with, with anybody that might, might be interested.
+And so just kind of hearing about your other mentors and about this network that you’re creating gives me more motivation to continue to do what we do.
+And certainly I’m honored to be a part of the network, to share anything that I have of value with anybody that might be interested.

-But I think for, you know, for the broader community, if you can come to something like angel city, right?
-Or some event where you can kind of connect with people with, uh, with differences, it’ll change your life.
+But I think for the broader community, if you can come to something like Angel City, or some event where you can connect with people with differences, it’ll change your life.
 It will change how you look at the world.
-You’ll start noticing people with disabilities and you’ll start to get more comfortable and connecting with them and realize that it’s just no big deal.
+You’ll start noticing people with disabilities, and you’ll start to get more comfortable connecting with them and realize that it’s just no big deal.

-We want to as address.
-Taglines from when he was just a little guy and he was like four years old.
-He said that in one of his speeches to a classroom, it is okay to be different.
+One of Ezra’s taglines from when he was just a little guy, when he was like four years old—he said that in one of his speeches to a classroom, “It is okay to be different.
 The differences are the one thing that we have in common.
-Let’s write.
-Let’s move on.
+Let’s move on.”

 Clayton Frech: You got it.
 Thank you, David.

 Sometimes the mentor father is just there to answer a few questions.
 Sometimes they become good friends.
 It’s a proven support system for new fathers with special needs kids.
-If you’re a father looking for support or if you’re a dad who’d like to offer support, go to 21stcenturydads.org.
-That’s 21 stcentur dads.org.
+If you’re a father looking for support, or if you’re a dad who’d like to offer support, go to 21stcenturydads.org.

-Tom Couch: The Special Fathers Network podcast was produced for 21st Century Fads by Couch Audio, and again, to find out more about the special fathers network, go to 21stcenturydads.org.
-21stcenturydads.org.
+Tom Couch: The Special Fathers Network podcast was produced for 21st Century Fads by Couch Audio.
+Again, to find out more about the Special Fathers Network, go to 21stcenturydads.org.